Trishfx/SQL/Spotify data (kaggle)/README.md

 - Average danceability, popularity, and energy by artist and track
 - Top 10 artists by popularity
 - Which artist released the longest song
-- Which artists have the most tracks in the dataset
+- Which artist has the most tracks in the dataset
 - Tracks rated highly danceable and energetic (both above 0.8)
-- Artists with an average popularity of 90+, labeled as "Top Star"
+- Artists with an average popularity of 90+, labeled "Top Star"
+- Each artist's top 3 tracks by popularity, using a window function

 ## Notes
-Table schema was designed to match the structure of the Kaggle CSV before import, including precise decimal typing for audio feature columns (danceability, energy, valence, etc.).
+This project was extended beyond the original analysis to include a window function (`RANK() OVER (PARTITION BY ...)`), ranking each artist's tracks by popularity and surfacing their top 3.
+Window functions are a core skill for analytics engineering roles, so this addition was made deliberately to demonstrate that technique on real data rather than just aggregate queries.